-When the Chief Harbor Engineer issues the permit where plans are required, the Chief Harbor Engineer shall endorse in writing or stamp the plans and specifications APPROVED.
-Such approved plans and specifications shall not be changed, modified or altered without authorization of the Chief Harbor Engineer, and all work regulated by this code shall be done in accordance with the approved plans.
+When the Chief Harbor Engineer approves the permit where plans are required, the Chief Harbor Engineer shall endorse in writing or stamp the plans and specifications APPROVED.
+This shall be provided electronically for Electronic Document Review (EDR) or manually for paper copies.
+Such approved plans and specifications shall not be changed, modified, or altered without authorization of the Chief Harbor Engineer, and all work regulated by this code shall be done in accordance with the approved plans.
+When plans are ISSUED, they shall be stamped as such and shall follow the same guidelines as for APPROVED plans.

 106A.4.1.1 Phased approval.
-The Chief Harbor Engineer may issue a permit for the initial grading, construction of foundations or any other part of a building or structure before the entire plans and specifications for the whole building have been submitted or approved, provided adequate information and detailed statements have been filed complying with all pertinent requirements of this code.
+The Chief Harbor Engineer may issue a permit for the initial concept of a building or for grading, construction of foundations or any other part of a building or structure before the entire plans and specifications for the whole building have been submitted or approved, provided adequate information, and detailed statements have been filed complying with all pertinent requirements of this code.
 The holder of such permit for the grading, foundation or other parts of a building or structure shall proceed at the holder's own risk with the initial work and the building operation, and without assurance that the permit for the entire building or structure will be granted.

-Note: See Section 106A.3.4.2 Deferred Submittals; site permits for deferred work to the mechanical, electrical, plumbing, sprinkler or fire alarm systems within the proposed scope of work for an alteration permit.
+Note: See Section 106A.3.4.2 Deferred Submittals; site permits for deferred work to the mechanical, electrical, plumbing, sprinkler, or fire alarm systems within the proposed scope of work for an alteration permit.